maximedb/computing101/README.md

 You can interact with Eliza using this online tool: http://167.99.12.243:2000

 ## 5. Excercise 1: integrate an external API into your chatbot
 Our chatbot is pretty dumb at the moment!
-Can we make it better by integratinf 3rd party APIs?
+Can we make it better by integrating 3rd party APIs?

 There are several models we can integrate by using their API:
 * Eliza (easy): you can find a running API for Eliza at http://167.99.12.243:1000/docs.
 You can simply integrate the example from the previous section and replace `["hi"]` with conversation.utterances